FactoryPlanning/FSM/README.md

 Therefore, FSM offers two-dimensional graphics with unified symbols which can be used with pencil and paper without the need of further tools.
 Thus, interdisciplinary planning teams are enabled to develop visualized solutions.

 The underlying method FSM*ER* aims at the holistic, methodical and model-based description, explanation and design of factory systems focusing on the objectives energy efficiency and resource efficiency.
-Building on that, FSM*I* is used to model the information systems as further perspective on the factory (under development).
+Building on that, FSM*I* is used to model the information systems as further perspective on the factory.

 For more information see [Wiki](https://github.com/FactoryPlanning/FSM/wiki).